-Pursuant to an Investor Rights Agreement, dated as of February 14, 2018 ("Investor Rights Agreement"), by and among the Company and certain stockholders, including without limitation, OrbiMed Royalty Opportunities II, LP ("OrbiMed") and ROS Acquisition Offshore LP ("ROS" and, together with OrbiMed, the "Investors"), for so long as the Ownership Threshold (as defined in the Investor Rights Agreement) is met, the Investors are entitled to nominate such individuals to the Board constituting a majority of the directors.
-The Investors have nominated Michael Eggenberg, Matthew Rizzo and Jeffrey Peters to the Board.
+Pursuant to an Investor Rights Agreement, dated as of February 14, 2018 ("Investor Rights Agreement"), by and among the Company and certain stockholders, including without limitation, OrbiMed Royalty Opportunities II, LP ("Royalty Opportunities") and ROS Acquisition Offshore LP ("ROS" and, together with Royalty Opportunities, the "Investors"), for so long as the Ownership Threshold (as defined in the Investor Rights Agreement and below) is met, the Investors are entitled to nominate such individuals to the Board constituting a majority of the directors.
+The Investors have nominated Michael Eggenberg, Matthew Rizzo, and Jeffrey Peters to the Board.